autonomous-karting-series/Rulebook/src/Mechanical/mechanical.md

  1. Any Commercial Full Size "Sprint Kart" chassis may be used
     * Custom Chassis may not be built from scratch.
+    * For new teams, the Blue Shock Race X3 E-Kart is the new suggested platform to build on.
+    * The BSR X3 can be bought in the following configurations from ComeGetShockt:
+      * Full Kit including Power Unit (15KW Motor + Controller) and Battery (96V Li-Ion)
+        * With Front Brakes - $12,500 + freight
+        * Rear Brakes Only - $13,300 + freight
+      * Chassis Only
+        * With Front Brakes - $5,500 + freight
+        * Rear Brakes Only - $4,700 + freight
- 3. All Chassis components must be documented on a BOM declaring the part number and supplier.
+ 2. All Chassis components must be documented on a BOM declaring the part number and supplier.
     1. For Custom Chassis the BOM must be broken down by fabricated parts.
- 4. All Chassis must include mounting points for Front and Rear bumpers.
+ 3. All Chassis must include mounting points for Front and Rear bumpers.

 ## Tires